cablelabs/safe/README.md

 # SAFE: Secure Aggregation with Failover and Encryption

-This respository contains a proof-of-concept implementation of the [SAFE](https://arxiv.org/abs/2108.05475) algorithm.
+This repository contains a proof-of-concept implementation of the [SAFE](https://arxiv.org/abs/2108.05475) algorithm.
 For comparison, the repository also contains implementations of the original [Practical Secure Aggregation](https://dl.acm.org/doi/10.1145/3133956.3133982) algorithm, developed by Google, as well as federated aggregation without protection.